 You can open a cash Junior ISA or a stocks and shares Junior ISA, or set up one account of each kind for the same child.
-It's up to you how you choose to split your investment over these two accounts, but remember that the total payments that can be made into the accounts cannot exceed the annual tax year limit of £4,080.
+It's up to you how you choose to split your investment over these two accounts, but remember that the total payments that can be made into the accounts cannot exceed the current tax year limit of £4,080.

 For example, you could invest £2,040 in a stocks and shares Junior ISA during this tax year, as well as £2,040 in a cash Junior ISA, as long as the overall investment for the 2016/17 tax year does not exceed the £4,080 limit.